Jenny Darren: The Ladykillers (Studio band 1 – late 2014)

 The Ladykillers band have taken three forms since the recording of the 2017 Ladykillers album.
 The first being the very first studio band.
 The main members being: Andy Hawkins - drums: Clive Poole - guitar and Kev Moore.

 The album itself was initiated by Moore, taking up on the idea made to Darren by a friend of hers, fellow musician Gordon Milton, who suggested that she should re-record and then re-release "Heartbreaker".

 Moore was instrumental from the first in bringing the project into being.
 He initially brought in fellow guest musicians Graham Oliver (Saxon-guitarist) Tom Leary (Fiddle-Lindisfarne) Andrew Hawkins (Drums - BC Sweet).
 Then Darren brought in Tony Williams (Guitar-Jaki Graham), Robin George (Guitar-Roy Wood/The Move/ Magnum); then Pete Way (Bass-UFO), and Chris Slade (Drums-AC/DC) by courtesy of Robin George.
 Nicko McBrain (Drums-Iron Maiden) who was the drummer in Darren's Band when the song "Ode to Billy Joe" was recorded.
-As also were Robert Webb (England-Keys) Andy Richards (Keys-Frankie Goes to Hollywood) Chas Kronk (Strawbs-Bass) Chris West (Guitar-Stomu Yamashta) and Luis Jardim (percussion-The Buggles).
+As also were Robert Webb (England-Keys) Andy Richards (Keys-Frankie Goes to Hollywood) Chas Cronk (Strawbs-Bass) Chris West (Guitar-Stomu Yamashta) and Luis Jardim (percussion-The Buggles).

 As well as two versions of "Heartbreaker" being featured on the disc, there is also an updated version of "Ladykiller", taken from the Jenny Darren 1977 album, plus some original songs by Moore, and Witchcross guitarist Mike Koch, Darren and keyboardist Jan Pulsford.
 The album backtracks were initially recorded with the band, at The Two Rivers Studios.
 The vocals were recorded at Soundshack Studios in Cheltenham.

 The project also came further into being when a promo video was undertaken.
 Moore had by this time dropped out of the project, only to return briefly a few months later.
 Darren then brought in Wishbone Ash musicians Bob Skeat (bass) as a replacement for Moore, plus Muddy Manninen (guitar) together with Bill Hunt (keyboards) and on drums in the video Martin Magic Johnson, plus Ian Horley (second guitar) videoed by Greg Wilson-Copp from Soundshack Studios.